Armeno-Phrygian languages

 According to some scholars, there is evidence of language borrowings (Armenisms) from the Proto-Armenian language into Hittite and Urartian.

+Mushki

+The Mushki language, specifically ("Eastern Mushki"), is sometimes viewed as a closely related language to Armenian.
+According to Igor M. Diakonoff, the Mushki were a Phrygian related group who used a language related to Proto-Armenian.

 Criticism

 A number of linguists have rejected a close relationship between Armenian and Phrygian, despite saying that the two languages do share some features.
 Phrygian is now classified as a centum language more closely related to Greek than Armenian, whereas Armenian is mostly satem.

 Recent research suggests that there is lack of archaeological and genetic evidence for a group from the Balkans entering eastern Asia Minor or the Armenian Highlands during or after the Bronze Age Collapse (as was suggested by Diakonoff).